twollnik/YETI/docs/user/copert_cold_strategy.rst

 - *Pollutant*: One of the following: ``CO``, ``NOx``, or ``VOC``.
 - *VehSegment*: A vehicle segment.
 One of the following: ``Mini``, ``Small``, ``Medium``, or ``Large-SUV-Executive``.
-- *MinSpeed*: The minimum speed the A,B and C in this row are valid for.
+- *MinSpeed*: The minimum speed the A,B and C values in this row are valid for.
-- *MaxSpeed*: The maximum speed the A,B and C in this row are valid for.
+- *MaxSpeed*: The maximum speed the A,B and C values in this row are valid for.
-- *MinTemp*: The minimum temperature the A,B and C in this row are valid for.
+- *MinTemp*: The minimum temperature the A,B and C values in this row are valid for.
-- *MaxTemp*: The maximum temperature the A,B and C in this row are valid for.
+- *MaxTemp*: The maximum temperature the A,B and C values in this row are valid for.
-- *A*: The A factor for the cold ef calculation.
+- *A*: The A parameter for the cold ef calculation.
-- *B*: The B factor for the cold ef calculation.
+- *B*: The B parameter for the cold ef calculation.
-- *C*: The C factor for the cold ef calculation.
+- *C*: The C parameter for the cold ef calculation.

 *Example*: